 - Traffic Improvements – We are contributing an additional $1.3 million to implement several SDOT projects in the 2016 Freight Master Plan – on top of the benefits recommended by SDOT and Seattle Design Commission.

-- No Team Means No Arena Means No Vacation – There will be no vacation unless and until an NHL or NBA team is acquired and the arena is under construction.
+- No Team Means No Arena Means No Vacation – There will be no vacation unless and until an NBA team is acquired and the arena is under construction.
 If a team isn’t acquired and the arena project does not get built in this location, the street will not be vacated.

 - Joint Scheduling Agreement – An agreement has been made with the Seahawks, Mariners, and Sounders, ensuring no major event will occur at the arena at any time that overlaps with major events at Safeco Field or CenturyLink Field.

 Also, since the City Council considered the previous street vacation petition last year the long-stalled Lander Overpass project is close to being fully funded, with the SoDo Arena making a contribution to that important freight mobility project.